 YEAR LAUNCHED 2004

 GENESIS In 2003, Joanne C. Hillhouse, who had just published her first book The Boy from Willow Bend, hatched the idea of a literary prize for Antigua and Barbuda.
 She was inspired by a luncheon speech at the 2003 Caribbean Canadian Literary Expo in which Guyanese writer Ruel Johnson lamented the lack of nurseries for writers in the Caribbean – something she was able to relate to as a writer who came of age in Ottos, Antigua.
 She was motivated by the lack of systems in her community to encourage and support her own writing journey, the fact that such systems still did not exist, and a need to provide such support for other young writers.
-Since the 2004 launch of the Wadadli Youth Pen Prize and its Wadadli Pen Challenge, there has been an intermittent Independence literary arts competition, and themed community-organized essay competitions now and again, sustained state-driven and funded programmes focused on nurturing and showcasing the literary arts, as an end and a cultural driver, in and of itself, still do not exist (at this writing in
+Since the 2004 launch of the Wadadli Youth Pen Prize and its Wadadli Pen Challenge, there has been an intermittent Independence literary arts competition, and themed community-organized essay competitions now and again, sustained state-driven and funded programmes focused on nurturing and showcasing the literary arts, as a cultural driver, in and of itself, still do not exist (at this writing in

 Hillhouse initially pitched her idea – for a Caribbean-centric fiction writing contest targeting teens and younger in Antigua and Barbuda – to the Young Explorer, a youth publication, and author (Considering Venus)/screenwriter (The Sweetest Mango, No Seed) D. Gisele Isaac.
 Both immediately came on board.
 And though neither remain active partners in the project (though Gisele has consistently been one of its many patrons through the years), their collaboration at the outset made it viable.
 Credit must also go to the late Alstyne Allen (1973-2015), for whom the Best of Books-sponsored Challenge plaque has been named as of 2016.
 Alstyne, sister-friend of founder Hillhouse as well as Young Explorer associate and sister of its owner Douglas Allen, was the key volunteer in the early years and remained a great support in the years after her active involvement.